dimagi/commcare-cloud/docs/source/changelog/0076-upgrade-to-es-5.md

   ```

 16. Verify that the cluster status is yellow.
-The cluster status can be red in the beginning and should go yellow and then green eventually .You can run the command below periodically to monitor the cluster status.
+The cluster status can be red in the beginning and should go yellow and then green eventually.
+You can run the command below periodically to monitor the cluster status.

   ```
     curl -XGET "${ES_HOST}:9200/_cluster/health?pretty"